vaslnk/UIScreenshotPickerController/README.md

 # UIScreenshotPickerController
+An object that manages customizable, system-supplied user interfaces for choosing screenshots for use in your app.
-Similar to UIImagePickerController but only allows users to pick screenshots(from the 'Screenshots' smart folder)
+Similar to UIImagePickerController but only allows users to pick screenshots (images from the 'Screenshots' iOS smart folder)